What is a cold?

 - a yellow discharge develops in your child's eyes

-- your baby cannot drink enough fluid because his nose is too stuffy
+- your baby cannot drink enough fluid because their nose is too stuffy

 - your child has chest pain